-(Hebrews 12:16) that no one is sexually immoral or unholy like Esau, who sold his birthright for a single meal.
+(Hebrews 12:16) See that no one is sexually immoral, or is godless like Esau, who for a single meal sold his inheritance rights as the oldest son.

 Paul wrote: "So I say, walk by the Spirit, and you will not gratify the desires of the flesh.
 For the flesh desires what is contrary to the Spirit, and the Spirit what is contrary to the flesh.
 They are in conflict with each other, so that you are not to do whatever you want" (Galatians 5:16-17).
 Sexual immorality also conflicts with holiness, and the Holy Spirit will never endorse or lead anyone into sexual immorality.
 Esau gratified the desires of his flesh when because of hunger and without thinking of the consequences he sold his birthright for a bowl of soup.
 Because he was godless, he naturally practiced following his emotional desires rather than sound reason.
 When believers commit sins, their temptations overcome their reason and intention to live in holiness; they do not follow the Holy Spirit but follow the desires of their flesh; therefore, they temporarily act in godless ways.
 The consequences in this life for believers if they even temporarily follow the flesh can lead to results similar to those Esau suffered; so, the writer warns his readers to not for a moment turn from holiness to a sinful practice.